2006 Baalbek hospital raid: The operation

 At approximately 3.30 a.m. on 2 August, an Israeli Apache helicopter fired a missile at a Syrian Kurdish seasonal agricultural worker and his family, one of five families of farmers who been sheltering in their tents since the raid began, when the family left their tent and ran for shelter at a Lebanese house nearby.
 The father Talal Chibli (40), his wife Maha Sha`ban (32) and their children Muhannad (13), Muayyad (12), Asma’ (6), and Muhammad (4) were killed or died later of their wounds.
 Three of the family's children, Muthana (9), Mus`ab (5), and Batul (8 months), were seriously wounded but survived.
 According to HRW the family "had no links to Hezbollah and were not participating in the hostilities".

 The second Israeli unit swept through the al-Usaira neighborhood of Baalbek, some five kilometers from the hospital.
 Apparently they were looking for persons related to Hassan Nasrallah, the General-Secretary of Hezbollah.
 The Israeli soldiers entered a house in the neighborhood and asked a shopkeeper if he was Hassan Nasrallah, which was his name, although he was unrelated to the Hezbollah leader.
 Nasrallah, his 14-year-old son and five other civilians were kidnapped.
 The prisoners were allegedly beaten and threatened by IDF soldiers.
-The soldiers threatened to kill 14-year-old Muhammad Nasrallah together with his father unless he told them who was in the resistance."
+The soldiers allegedly threatened to kill 14-year-old Muhammad Nasrallah together with his father unless he told them who was in Hezbollah.
 The boy was released but the five adults were brought to Israel.
 The prisoners, two of whom were seniors, were detained for four days and nights inside a bus.
 An Israeli reserve soldier serving in the Military Police complained about the procedure, calling it "hard to describe it as humanitarian treatment."
 The reluctance of the IDF to open a formal Prisoner of War facility contravened army regulations.
 Around 20 Lebanese prisoners were detained there, most of whom were released after questioning.

 The commandos were on the ground for about four and half hours from 10:30 p.m. until 3 a.m.

-Immediately after the raid, the IDF said ten "terrorists" had been killed, all of them armed and wearing bulletproof vests, and five Hezbollah members had been kidnapped during a "precise surgical raid" that resulted in "no IDF or civilian casualties".
+Immediately after the raid, the IDF said ten "terrorists" had been killed, all of them armed and wearing bulletproof vests, and five Hezbollah members had been captured during a "precise surgical raid" that resulted in "no IDF or civilian casualties".
 The operation was publicly applauded by military Chief of Staff Lt.
 Gen. Dan Halutz.
 Hezbollah said that the five people captured by Israel were civilians and not members of Hezbollah.
 The captives initially described by the IDF as "known Hizbullah gunmen" were later identified as civilians and released after 3 weeks.
 According to Human Rights Watch and Lebanese authorities most of the fatalities were civilians.